WELCOME BACK ADVENTURERS!

 In case you missed it - there is a teachers note about Magic & The Spirits in Kiribati that you might like to read.

-NEI KINOIA IS HIDING FROM THE SPIRITS, BUT ALSO NEEDS TO COME ON THE ADVENTURE WITH YOU.
+NEI KINOIA NEEDS TO COME WITH YOU!

 Nei Kinoia is worried about the Spirits seeing her, so you’ll need to hide her in something you can take on your canoes with you.
-In your canoe groups find something in your classroom that you can use to represent her on this adventure - even a coconut if you have one!
-You’ll need to make sure you have her with you for every episode.

 NOW… IT’S TIME TO JUMP INTO YOUR CANOES!